Long Gully Bridge: Description

 The original suspension bridge had a 500 ft main span supported by steel cables and steel hanger rods.
 The deck was stiffened by an undertruss which was pin connected at the centre of the span.
-The steel cables were supported on ornate sandstone towers and anchored into bedrock at each end of the gorge.
+The steel cables were supported on ornate sandstone turrets and anchored into bedrock at each end of the gorge.
 The wooden deck carried two lanes of traffic plus two tram tracks and footways.

 Deterioration of the bridge due to corrosion led to the replacement of the suspension design by an arch in the 1930s.
 With a main span of 344 ft, the arch consists of two concrete ribs, peaking some 167 ft above stream level.
 Supported on the arches are columns carrying the deck on 14 reinforced concrete beam slab spans.
 The deck has expansion joints at the large piers directly over the arch springs.
 These also transfer wind load from the arch and deck back to the foundations.

-Connecting these to the original towers are 50 ft concrete beam spans.
+Connecting these to the original turrets are 50 ft concrete beam spans.
 The concrete detailing was done in Victorian Gothic and Norman styles to reflect the Gothic sandstone towers, the main piers being given Norman castle features.

 As part of the reconstruction the roadway openings through the towers were increased to 30 ft, and walkway openings cut through the towers.
 The bridge has light standards supported by the concrete railings.